Section 194R of Income Tax Act: Applicability, Provisions& TDS Deduction

 Freebies offered on buying some products (for example, one item offered for free on purchase of three items).

-Purpose of Section 194R
+Purpose of 194R TDS Section

 The goal behind Section 194R is to fix the tax leakages in businesses and professions.
 Before 2022, you were allowed to claim the perks and benefits given to the dealers, distributors and other persons as a business expense.
 The recipients did not show such benefits as their income while filing the income tax returns.
 This led to incorrect income details.
 Thus, the government introduced Section 194R to tackle the under-reporting of income and avoid tax evasion.